 - Sweets are my weakness, but I did decrease my intake.
 If you reduce your intake of sugar you will feel less tired and more energetic.

 - I began eating foods high in omega-3 fatty acids.
 Tuna, salmon, sardines, kidney beans and walnuts are just a few foods with omega 3 fatty acids.

 No one is the same.
 There are various factors involved with each individual, so it is important to seek the expert advice of a registered dietitian or physician that can evaluate your diet and recommend a diet that is specific to your needs.

 Take Action and Conquer Breast Cancer Fears

 Seek the help of others, particularly that of a good doctor and more importantly the support from other women that have gone through this.
-You are not alone and with all the great advance technology that exist today, there is hope and recovery.
+You are not alone and with all the great advance technology that exists today, there is hope and recovery.

 My Breast Biopsy Experience

 My biopsy was scheduled for June 23rd the day after my daughter’s 8th-grade graduation.
 I wanted to have this wonderful moment with my family.
 My 90-year-old father made the trip from Puerto Rico, to join us on this special day.

 It is amazing how the fear of cancer can make you feel more grateful and appreciative of what you have.
 I’ve always tried being this way, but after losing six people I loved, in less than two years, and having my scare with cancer.
 I truly believe that every moment is to be cherished.